+As a physical therapist, I am often asked by patients, what is the worst ligament to tear?
 The quick answer is that the ACL (Anterior Cruciate Ligament) is most likely to be considered the worst ligament in the knee to tear.
 It is also the most common ligament to tear in the knee (over 100,000/year) The ACL is a ligament that helps stabilize the knee by limiting the movement of the lower leg, keeping it from sliding forward and limiting hyperextension of the knee.
 When the ACL tears, the knee typically becomes very swollen and unstable.
 The ACL can be torn with forceful trauma to the knee or and forceful twisting motion to the knee.
 It is more common with contact sports but is also seen commonly with sports with a lot of direction changes.
+The goal of this article to provide more information on what is the worst ligament to tear in the human body.

 Tearing the MCL (Medial Collateral Ligament) and the LCL (Lateral Collateral Ligament) is not as common as tearing the ACL.
 If you do tear the MCL and LCL, it is more common to be treated conservatively with therapy and bracing but surgical repair is sometimes necessary.
 With an ACL tear, in young people or active older adults, surgical repair is typically necessary after an ACL tear.
 The biggest issue with a surgical repair is that it takes about 9 months to rehabilitate afterwards.
 Most people would agree that the ACL ligaments is the worst ligament to tear in the knee.

 Tearing the PCL (Posterior Cruciate Ligament) is not as common but also usually requires surgical repair.
 If not, the knee can become unstable and cause increased force to the knee cap.
 This can lead to excessive abnormal wear and tear to the knee joint surfaces.
 A severe trauma injury to knee can result in tearing more than one ligament in the knee.
 This may require more than one surgery to repair.

 If you want to learn more about the knee anatomy, go to this Knee Video.